joel74/POSH-LTM-Rest/README.md

 It includes a Validation.cs class file (based on code posted by Brian Scholer on www.briantist.com) to allow for using the REST API with LTM devices using self-signed SSL certificates.

 To use:
 Download all the files and place them in a F5-LTM folder beneath your PowerShell modules folder.
-By default, this is %USERPROFILE%\Documents\WindowsPowerShell\Modules or $env:UserProfile\Documents\WindowsPowerShell\Modules
+By default, this is %USERPROFILE%\Documents\WindowsPowerShell\Modules or $env:userProfile\Documents\WindowsPowerShell\Modules
 This module is also available in the PowerShellGallery (https://www.powershellgallery.com/packages/f5-ltm)

 The module contains the following functions.